Traders bet on EADS bounce as merger with BAE faces hurdles

 The apparent rise in demand to borrow EADS shares is a false signal, warned Derek Hammond, head of institutional equity sales at Societe Generale, in London.

-"Most of the current short interest is coming from the major prime brokers in anticipation of end-client demand which thus far has manifestly failed to materialise."
+"Most of the current short interest is coming from the major prime brokers in anticipation of end-client demand which thus far has manifestly failed to materialize."

 For some, however, the prospect of political interference from a range of interested parties was too great to risk a bet of any stripe just yet.